Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Introduction

+These considerations motivate the present framework, which seeks to compute rigorous bounds on quantities of interest over all admissible probability measures consistent with partial and locally defined information.
 To address these challenges, the present study extends the OUQ framework to compute optimal bounds on the PoF in cases where partial uncertainty information is available locally only over subdomains of the input space.
 We aim to mathematically formulate and solve the corresponding optimization problem, and to systematically examine how the number of subdomains and the number of prescribed statistical moments affect the optimal bounds on the PoF.
+Here, the subdomains are prescribed in the input space rather than inferred from regions of the output space.
+Thus, the proposed formulation does not require prior knowledge of which output regions are influenced by data.
+Instead, it addresses situations in which local information is available for specified ranges of input variables, such as measurements, design specifications, operating regimes, or field observations associated with prescribed input intervals.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:method} formulates the OUQ problem under general truncated moment constraints and outlines the corresponding solution strategies.
 Section~\ref{sec:evidence} examines a special case of OUQ under zeroth-order moment constraints and compares the resulting formulation with evidence theory.
-Section~\ref{sec:examples} presents three numerical examples, including identity functions of four basic distributions, a five-dimensional nonlinear problem, and a ballistic impact problem.
+Section~\ref{sec:examples} presents five numerical examples, including identity functions of four basic distributions, a five-dimensional nonlinear smooth problem, a two-dimensional non-smooth four-branch problem, an eight-dimensional rare-event roof-truss problem, and a ten-dimensional ballistic impact problem.
 Finally, Section~\ref{sec:summary} concludes the paper with a summary of key findings and a discussion of future directions.